Agent SDK

 |---|---|---|

-| read, write | filesystem MCP server |
+| read, write, edit | filesystem MCP server |

-Reading and writing files via JSON tool calls |
+Reading, writing, and editing files via JSON tool calls (filesystem_read_text_file, filesystem_read_media_file, filesystem_write_text_file, filesystem_edit_text_file) |

 | execute | ipybox_execute_ipython_cell |

-Execution of Python code and shell commands (via ! prefix), delegated to ipybox's CodeExecutor |
+Execution of Python code and shell commands (via ! syntax), delegated to ipybox's CodeExecutor, with shell commands and programmatic MCP tools calls intercepted at runtime for approval |

 | subagent | subagent_task |